qqiao/buildinfo/README.md

 # buildinfo

-Buildinfo is a library that provides an easy solution to embed build information into any applications.
+Buildinfo is a library that provides an easy solution to embed build information into applications.

 ### Installation